rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 They didn't believe me.
 Is there another error here?
 I think that treating a hold as a charge (or vice versa) is potentially an error.

 I called Chase.
-They called 1-800-FLOWERS for another three-way call.
+They called 1-800-FLOWERS.
+I waited for awhile.
+When they came back on the line, they said "The 1-800-FLOWERS rep I talked to said we should call Harry and David again."
+Fortunately, I was able to convince them to call 1-800-FLOWERS again with me on the line for another three-way call.
 The Chase rep confirmed that they saw two charges, the second of which was denied.
 The 1-800-FLOWERS rep continued to claim that the first was just a hold, and that the $xxx had been transferred.
 The Chase rep indicated that wasn't possible, since the $xxx charge was denied.
 Yeah, I think that's another error.
 We left it that since most of the money had been transferred, things were probably temporarily okay, but we expected that I would get a second charge for the stupid free shipping program.
 I asked that they confirm that I would get my packages (and that they do something to handle the fact that their software did not correctly interact with Chase), and they said that they'd have a manager from Harry and David call.

 I think I got back to bed at 8 a.m.
 I sent an email to my support assistants to put a "Sam is unavailable this morning" sign on my door.